Free PlayStation Plus Games for November Revealed

-Sony has just revealed which games will be free for PlayStation Plus members this November including a Yakuza favorite and high-power action with Bulletstorm.
+Even though the October line-up was only recently revealed, Sony decided to go ahead and reveal what’s coming up next month as well.
+This means a new month for free gaming glory.
 For PlayStation Plus members, every month new titles become available for players to enjoy for free.
 They’re yours to keep as long as the paid membership remains active.

-For the upcoming month, there are just the two titles to look forward to both both are phenomenal additions to any library.
+Just like every month, there are a few different options for players to enjoy, including PlayStation 4, PlayStation 3, and Vita titles.
+For now, though, the team decided to only review two of the games that will be available for free with more on the way.

 Videos by ComicBook.com